Jones Center on Congress Avenue: History

-In 2010, the architectural firm Lewis.Tsurumaki.Lewis (LTL) completed radical expansions and renovations to Arthouse at the Jones Center.
+In 2010 and again in 2016, the architectural firm Lewis.Tsurumaki.Lewis (LTL) completed radical expansions and renovations to the property at 700 Congress Avenue.
 As part of the remodeling, LTL and the New York City-based lighting design firm LumenArch installed 177 LED-lit rectangular laminated glass blocks perforating the southern and eastern walls of the building to create a "glowing" effect.
+The building includes 7,000 square feet of exhibition space, along with a community room and a large rooftop deck with a 21-foot-high canopy for events and educational programming.

-In 2011, the Arthouse at the Jones Center merged with the Austin Museum of Art.

-In 2013, the Austin Museum of Art was renamed the Contemporary Austin, with the Jones Center being designated as "The Contemporary Austin – Jones Center on Congress Avenue".
+In 2011, the Arthouse at the Jones Center merged with the Austin Museum of Art, and in 2013, it was rebranded as the Contemporary Austin, with two museum locations under its auspices—Jones Center on Congress Avenue and Laguna Gloria.